rodpcastro/rodpcastro.github.io/content/projects/colspecf/index.md

 {{< figure src="colspecf_logo.svg" alt="ColSpecF Logo" align="center">}}

 ## Introduction
-[ColSpecF][ColSpecF GitHub] (Collected Special Functions) is a [Fortran][Fortran Website] library for evaluating mathematical [Special Functions], built around adaptations of [Collected Algorithms][calgo] from [ACM] to modern Fortran.
+[ColSpecF][ColSpecF GitHub] (Collected Special Functions) is a [Fortran][Fortran Website] library for evaluating mathematical [Special Functions], built around adaptations of algorithms collected from [several sources](#references).

 ## Tests
 Tests are conducted by comparing the ColSpecF results with those of [mpmath], an arbitrary-precision numerical library.
-These tests ensure at least 8 digits of precision within the specified domains.

 Testing routines are built using [test-drive], a standard Fortran unit testing framework.